 One of Denver’s most well-known historical figures is Molly Brown, a survivor of the ill-fated Titanic, and a huge benefactor to the city of Denver.
 Her home, located in the historic district is open to visitors, and for families interested in historical family friendly Denver experiences, it’s worth a tour.

 Built in the 1800’s, the house is full of original artifacts from the Brown family, as well as curated artifacts from the Victorian era.
 It’s an interesting glimpse into a time period that was both decadent and conservative.
 The Molly Brown House is open for tours Tuesdays to Saturdays from 10:30am to 3:30 pm, and Sundays from 12pm to 3:30pm.
-Tickets are $14 for adults (aged 19-64) and $10 for kids (aged 6-18).
+Tickets are $16 for non-resident adults (aged 19-64) and $12 for non-resident kids (aged 6-18).

 We’re not into shopping, but we do enjoy going to commercial districts from time to time when we visit new cities.
 For some interesting family friendly Denver experiences, head over to the 16th Street Mall, a mile-long pedestrian promenade in downtown Denver.
 There, you can find shops, restaurants, and unique street performers.